Elaine R Kelly

 Cast of Characters: Twelve women who were eyewitnesses, patrons, disciples and apostles

-"Forgotten Followers (From Broken to Bold, Book 1) is a biblical fiction of Mara and Joanna.
-Each has personal challenges to overcome in order to heal and become bold enough to follow their calling.
+"Forgotten Followers: From Broken to Bold, Book 1, is a biblical fiction.
+For the fiction, Mary of Clopas is portrayed as healing from trauma, while Joanna is overcoming racial imposter syndrome.
+Each woman who follows Jesus has personal challenges to overcome, to become whole and bold enough to obey what God calls them to do.
 Readers will come to know the following twelve women disciples:

 Mara of Clopas: (Mara is a variation of Mary)

-Mary the mother of Joses at Jesus's burial (Mark 15:47)
+• Mary the mother of Joses saw the tomb where Jesus was laid (Mark 15:47)

-the other Mary sitting opposite the tomb at Jesus's burial (Matthew 27:61)
+• the other Mary and Mary Magdalene sitting opposite the tomb at Jesus's burial (Matthew 27:61, Luke 23:55)

 Tradition: